 Florida’s Comparative Fault Laws

 If you are partially to blame for the cause of your injury, the value of your claim is lower.
-Florida’s comparative fault laws state that an injured party’s compensation is reduced by their percentage of fault for causing their injuries.
+Florida’s modified comparative fault laws state that an injured party’s compensation is reduced by their percentage of fault for causing their injuries.
+There is also a 51% bar to recovery rule.
 Therefore, if you were 30% at fault for the cause of an accident, the court could reduce your compensation by that percentage according to the theory of contributory fault.
+And if you were 51% or more at fault instead, you wouldn’t be able to receive any damages.

 Available Insurance Coverage